Should I Get a Dyslexia Assessment? Understanding the Benefits

 - Mar 7

-A dyslexia assessment helps explain a person’s learning profile and provides access to appropriate support.
+A dyslexia assessment provides clarity about a person’s learning profile and opens the door to the right support.
 It can lead to exam adjustments, specialist teaching, and practical strategies that make reading and writing more manageable.
-For many individuals, the greatest benefit is understanding how they learn best.
+For many, the greatest benefit is understanding how they learn best.

 The Benefits of Dyslexia Assessment